WORLD3-ai/world_ai_protocol/README.md

 4. **Automatic Usage Decrement**
    - Each successful call decrements `allowedCalls`.
-   - If `allowedCalls` becomes 0, that function’s authorization is automatically removed.
+   - If `allowedCalls` becomes 0, that function's authorization is automatically removed.

 5. **Revocation / Removal**
    - **Principal** can revoke authorization for a given function at any time.